fernandoescolar/vscode-solution-explorer/README.md

 There is a lot of work to do.

+### 0.2.33

+Bug fixed #32: If you select "explorer" mode it doesn't show the "activityBar" icon.

 ### 0.2.32

 Activated again the activity bar show mode.
 It's not working right.
 But some people have ask for it.